handsontable/handsontable/docs/content/templates/feature-guide-template.md

 # Feature name

-Introduction paragraph.
+**Introduction paragraph.
 Can be the same as the SEO description.
 Max 160 characters.
-Start with an action verb.
+Start with an action verb.**

 [[toc]]

-## [Feature name] demo

 Description of the demo's UI.
 Explain how the end-user uses the feature.